 Below mentioned tips will help to generate traffic with Pinterest:

-Create Pinterest Business Account
+Create a Pinterest Business Account

 If you have a Pinterest Personal account then convert it to Business Account.